preethamsae/preethamsae/README.md

 - 👋 Hi, I’m @preethamsae
-- 👀 I’m interested in building something
+- 👀 I’m interested in building something new
 - 🌱 I’m currently learning Data architecture design Salesforce
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me harisai2597@gmail.com